|The Mountain-to-Sea Trail in Great Smoky Mountains National Park|

 The Mountains-to-Sea Trail stretches roughly 1,150 miles from Clingmans Dome in the Great Smoky Mountains, to Jockey's Ridge on the Outer Banks of the North Carolina coast.
 Although only 672 miles of the footpath are actually built right now, adventurers can still hike across the state using temporary connectors on back roads and state bike routes.

 The Mountains-to-Sea Trail (MST) was built to showcase North Carolina's diverse landscape.
 Thru-hikers will experience mountains, rugged gorges, small Piedmont farms, coastal swamps, colonial towns, and barrier islands as they make their way across the Tar Heel State.
 It climbs both the tallest mountain peak and the highest sand dune in the Eastern United States, passes through three national parks, two national wildlife refuges, three national forests, seven state parks and three lighthouses, including the nations tallest.

-The first section of trail, located in the Great Smoky Mountains, runs 26 miles from Clingmans Dome - the highest point in the Park, to the southern end of the Blue Ridge Parkway.
-From Clingmans Dome the trail follows the crest of the Smokies along the Appalachian Trail before descending down the Fork Ridge and Deep Creek trails.
-The trail then begins climbing again, over Thomas Divide to Newton Bald, before descending once again down the Mingus Creek Trail to Newfound Gap Road.
+The first section of trail, located in Great Smoky Mountains National Park, runs for more than 58 miles: from Clingmans Dome - the highest point in the Park, to Black Camp Gap near the Blue Ridge Parkway.
+From Clingmans Dome the MST follows the crest of the Smokies along the Appalachian Trail before descending down the Fork Ridge and Deep Creek trails.
+The trail then begins climbing again, taking hikers over Thomas Divide to Newton Bald, before descending once again down to the Smokemont Campground.

 |Location||Incremental Miles||Cumulative Mileage||Elevation|